Making a difference in Dunlap, Tennessee.

 - Children deserve novelty, cleanliness and beauty in their environments

-- Children deserve to have well educated, well trained educators who possess temperaments best suited to the developmental stages of the children they are working with
+- Children deserve to have well-educated, well trained educators who possess temperaments best suited to the developmental stages of the children they are working with

 Sandy believes that children learn through play and she encourages her teachers to support hands-on, interactive child-centered learning.
 The GreeneHouse Children’s Center’s classrooms have stations that encourage children to actively engage in activities to foster interactive learning.
 Sandy reviews lesson plans to ensure that children are engaging in activities that are developmentally appropriate and support their education.
-She also spends a lot of time observing her educators in their classrooms to see what is working well, provide assistance if needed and connect with and support her staff.
+She also spends a lot of time observing her educators in their classrooms to see what is working well, provide assistance if needed, and connect with and support her staff.

-With her years of experience, Sandy has developed a list of questions she asks job applicants that give her good insight into the temperament of each candidate.
+With her years of experience, Sandy has developed a list of questions she asks job applicants that give her a good insight into the temperament of each candidate.
 This helps her effectively hire for each age group.